Skip to content

 Validity

-Validity attributes can be used to fine-tune your Detour changes for emergency routing.
-They define whether the changes to this segment are considered for emergency routes or not.
+Validity attributes can be used to fine-tune your Detour changes for emergency routing and normal routing.
+They define whether the changes to this segment are considered for a route (either an emergency route or a normal route) or not.

 Let's have a look at an example: When you add a bidirectional block attribute to a road segment, by default the road is blocked for normal routes, but open for emergency routes.
 This behavior is correct for most situations, but imagine the road is completely closed because of roadworks.
 In this case, even an emergency vehicle can not pass during an emergency.
 Therefore, you should add an attribute to the road segment that closes the road for emergency routes as well: